tringakrasniqi/fluentui/packages/react-dialog/Spec.md

 ## Behaviors

+TODO:

+- add the modeless dialog behavior
+- add the alert dialog behavior
+- 400% zoom behaviour

   _Explain how the component will behave in use, including:_

 - _Component States_
 - _Interaction_